Tagari Garden Farm

-Usually - especially after most of the crops are in the ground - we spend four hours a day - doing what we like - swimming in the clean clear water of
+Usually – and after most of the crops are in the ground - we work in the morning and in the late afternoon/ early evening - spending four hours in the middle of the day - doing what we like - swimming in the clean clear water of

-When the harvesting is more than we can eat we preserve and preserve and preserve some more - we are just finishing the last of the peas, chestnuts and black berry - from the freezer - and from the pantry we are daily enjoying - Apple juice - Apple cider vinegar-dried apple - Tomato pasata - paste and - green beans - artichoke hearts - fermented cabbage - fermented cucumber - chestnuts - walnuts - potatoes -
+When the harvesting is more than we can eat we preserve and preserve and preserve some more - we have just finished the last of the peas, chestnuts and black berry - from the freezer - and from the pantry we are daily enjoying - Apple juice - Apple cider vinegar- - Tomato pasata - paste

 The sort of asks you will be involved in include: